PraveenRajAyyappan/EfficientAnalogNeuron-SNNsims/README.md

 - `C_fixedpoint/`: This directory contains the most efficient implementations of the neuron model, along with various network simulations featuring as many as 100,000 neurons, all utilizing fixed-point operations in the C programming language.
 - `C_floatingpoint/`: This directory has the C code  to simulate both neurons and basic Spiking Neural Network (SNN) operations in floating-point format.
 - `MATLAB/`: Inside this folder, you'll find MATLAB code used for running SNN simulations.
 - `Python/`: In this directory, you can access Python code for the neuron simulations.
-- `data/`: The data directory stores datasets collected from simple neuron simulations.
-- `docs/`: Within this folder, you can find useful and related papers, documentation, or user guides.

 ## Cite